spmjs/spmjs.io/documentation/develop-a-package.md

 Done, without errors
 ```

-Then you have a package.
+Then you have a package named `now`.

 ## Install dependencies